tjohann/avr_sdk/README.md

           projects -> my_ext_ctrl_modul_env as an example
 	- this env files only include needed switches and not more (like my_m32_env)
 	- a build started in $(AVR_SDK_HOME) wont build projects!
+- FEATURE_OVERVIEW ... a short decription of the feartures and the configuration

 * General usage: *
 - Create an controller specific file like my_m168p_env ... source it and try to build content